Area products for stationary black hole horizons: Schwarzschild--de Sitter black holes

 and so

 If one prefers to work in terms of areas one has

-So there is certainly \emph{some} function of physical horizon areas that is mass independent, but the function that exhibits mass independence is nowhere near a straightforward as a simple product of horizon areas.
+So there is certainly \emph{some} function of physical horizon areas that is mass independent, but the function that exhibits mass independence is nowhere near as straightforward as a simple product of horizon areas.